generateme/fitdistr/README.md

 ## How does it work?

 For every method target function is created which accepts distribution parameters and returns log-likelihood, MSE/MAE of quantiles or differences between cdfs.
-Such funcion is minimized or maximized using one of available algorithms (gradient based or simplex based).
+Such function is minimized or maximized using one of available algorithms (gradient based or simplex based).
 Optimization is bounded.
 Initial values for optimization are infered from data.

-For bootstrap sequences of resampled data is created and then each sequence is fitted.
-Best result (mean or median) is used as resulted parametrization.
-Additional information like confidence intervals (or other ranges like irq or min-max) are returned.
+For bootstrap, sequences of resampled data are created and then each sequence is fitted.
+Best result (mean or median) is used as a final parametrization.
+Additionally confidence interval (or other ranges like irq or min-max) is returned.

-For statistics values of the target function is returned for best parametrization.
-It's possible to calculate values of all measures.
+Values of the any target function can be calculated.

 ## Usage